IrshadYasin/CodeRabbitTakeHome/README.md

  - Unit tests for each model type and its events using Jest.

  FOLDER STRUCTURE
 src/
-├── models/        # Core models and interfaces for configuration ├── types/         # Type definitions and branded types └── tests/         # Jest test files for the ModelManager and EventHandler package.json       # Project dependencies and scripts tsconfig.json      # TypeScript configuration with strict mode README.md          # Project documentation
+├── models/        # Core models and interfaces for configuration ├── types/         # Type definitions and branded types tests/         # Jest test files for the ModelManager and EventHandler package.json       # Project dependencies and scripts tsconfig.json      # TypeScript configuration with strict mode README.md          # Project documentation jest.config.js     # jest configuration file

 GETTING STARTED
 Prereqs-